 Time Zone – Preferences [Hypertext Link to the section]

-To query all transactions before and equal to a date enter the date, in the format shown above, in the “Before Date” box.
+To query all transactions which occurred before aor equal to a date enter the date, in the format shown above, in the “Before Date” box.
 Leave the “After Date” box empty and then click the go button.

-To query all transactions after and equal to a date enter the date, in the format shown above, in the “After Date” box.
+To query all transactions which occurred after or equal to a date enter the date, in the format shown above, in the “After Date” box.
 Leave the “Before Date” box empty and then click the go button.

 To query all transactions between two dates enter the later date in the “Before Date” box and the earlier date in the “After Date” box and then click the go button.
+This will return all transactions which occurred between the specified period.

-[If no transactions are found for the search specified a dialog box will appear with the message “No transactions were found for the specified search”.]
+If no transactions are found for the search specified no transaction data will be returned.

 Time Stamp Search